 1. Accessible PTO Accrual Balance and History.

 Many state sick leave and paid time off policies say employers must always keep employees up to date on their accrual balance and history.
 The most common place to keep this information is on each employee’s pay stub, though it may also be kept in a time tracking system accessible to employees.
-With an automated time tracking system, business owners can ensure employees are accruing and using PTO at the correct rate.
+With an automated time tracking system, business owners can ensure employees are accruing, using and tracking PTO at the correct rate.

 2. Employee Classifications Affect Accrual Rates.